ACM40960/project-Chaitanya-1497/README.md

 Repository for Malaria Diagnosis

 ## Introduction:
-Malaria is a deadly disease that is caused by parasites that are transmitted to humans through the bite of an infected mosquito.
-It is a major public health problem in many parts of the world.
+Malaria is a deadly disease caused by parasites transmitted to humans through the bite of an infected mosquito.
+It remains a significant public health challenge in various parts of the world, affecting approximately 200 million people each year, with around 400,000 lives lost.
-No of Cases - 200 Million per year
-Death count - 400,000 per year
-Mostly Found in Africa and tropical countries.
 The project aims to use cell images acquired using blood smear tests to build a predictive model for Malaria diagnosis.
 This model can work in conjunction with traditional microscopy methods to expedite the process of obtaining diagnostic results.

 ### Diagnosis Methods